yasmine-codes/hangmanGame/README.md

 # Hangman Game
-Created a game of Hangman, a command-line program.
+Created a command-line game of Hangman.
+The game accepts user input and provides a visual representation of the hangman besides the word being guessed.
 Project built using Python3.